CorsairCat/OperationZephyR/README.md

 * check the generator of ical from below link
 * https://github.com/markuspoerschke/iCal

+## 2019-09-24 UPDATE
++ we improved the function for some special condition;
++ one more step is needed for generate location for some courses;

 ## Installation Guide
 * what you need: apache2 or nginx; php-fpm 7; php composer; a mysql/mariadb;
 * STEP1: create a database called zephyr;